Norwegian Farmer’s Son…October 21st

 The 26th Amendment to the Constitution had recently been signed into law.

 Our heated argument that day had been over the new law of our land that granted 18 year old citizens the right to vote in elections.
-Previously, you had to be of the age of 21 to vote.
+In earlier days, you had to be 21 years of age in order to vote.
 My generation, at the time of the early 1970’s, was very passionate about the incongruity of being old enough to die in The Vietnam War for our nation, but not allowed to vote for what goes on in our nation.

 NFS 10.21b